ChristianOrr/ChristianOrr.github.io/_posts/2019-03-19-mushlinearreg.md

 labels = data['class']
 ```

 As I stated previously, each column needs to be numerically comparable.
-So the first thing I need to do is convert all the string elements to integers.
-Skikit-learn has a built in function called LabelEncoder, which converts each unique string element into a new integer.
+So the first thing I need to do is convert all the string elements to integers. scikit-learn has a built in function called LabelEncoder, which converts each unique string element into a new integer.

 ```python